shipshapecode/tether/docs/Overview/1-why_you_should_use_tether.md

 [dropdowns](http://github.hubspot.com/select/docs/welcome), [hover-activiated info boxes](http://github.hubspot.com/drop/docs/welcome), etc.

 Those elements need to be attached to something on the page.
-Actually placing them next to the element in the DOM causes problems though, cause if any parent element is anything but `overflow: visible`, the element gets cut off.
+Actually placing them next to the element in the DOM causes problems though, if any parent element is anything but `overflow: visible`, the element gets cut off.
 So you need absolute positioning in the body.